 The EGI infrastructure supports a multitude of science and research communities, each with their own virtualised resources built around open standards.
 The development of these communities is driven by by their own scientific requirements.

-TipSee also an overview of the EGI FedCloud architecture, or read about the task force supporting it.
+TipSee also an overview of the EGI FedCloud architecture.

 NoteSome services still rely on X.509 certificates, e.g. High Throughput Compute.